-- 100 BASIC ELECTRONICS FOR TECHNICIANS 5 credits Corequisites: 2030:151 and 152.
+BASIC ELECTRONICS FOR TECHNICIANS 5 credits Corequisites: 2030:151 and 152.
 Fundamentals of electrical/ electronic operations, linear devices and instrumentation essential to electrical/electronics maintenance and troubleshooting.
-Laboratory. - 125 DIGITAL ELECTRONICS FOR TECHNICIANS 4 credits Prerequisite: 2600:100.
-Mathematical principles of electronic switching for logic-based systems and examination of methods of switching syntheses. - 160 PERSONAL COMPUTER SERVICING 4 credits Prerequisite: 2600:100, 2440:151; corequisite: 2600:190.
-Techniques for isolating and correcting faults in personal computers including the use of software diagnostic routines and electronic test equipment. - 180 MICROPROCESSOR SERVICE PRACTICUM 2 credits Corequisite: 2600:160.
-Work experience in the repair of microprocessor-based equipment using failed or malfunctioning equipment. - 185 MICROPROCESSOR SERVICE PRACTICUM SEMINAR 1 credit Corequisite: 2600:180.
-Integrates on-the-job technical experience acquired in 2600:180 with the fundamental concepts and skills acquired through course work. - 240 MICROSOFT NETWORKING I 1-4 credits Corequisite: 2600:270 or permission.
-Provides students with the knowledge and skills necessary to perform post-installation and day-to-day administration tasks in a Microsoft Windows NT network. - 242 MICROSOFT NETWORKING II 1-4 credits Corequisite: 2600:270 or permission.
-Provides students with the skills necessary to install, configure, customize, optimize, network, integrate, and troubleshoot Windows NT 4.0. - 244 MICROSOFT NETWORKING III 1-4 credits Prerequisite: 2600:240 or 242.
-Provides students with the knowledge and skills required to set up, configure,use, and support the TCP/IP protocol and Microsoft Internet Information Server. - 246 MICROSOFT NETWORKING IV 1-4 credits Prerequisite: 2600:240 or 242.
-Install, configure, and administer Microsoft Windows 2000 Active Directory services.
-Implementing Group Policy and performing the Group Policy-related tasks required to centrally manage users and computers. - 252 MICROSOFT NETWORKING V 1-4 credits Prerequisite: 2600:240 or 242.
-Knowledge and skills necessary to analyze business requirements and design a directory service architecture. - 254 MICROSOFT NETWORKING VI 1-4 credits Prerequisite: 2600:240 or 242.
-Knowledge and skills necessary to analyze business requirements for security and design a security solution that meets those requirements. - 256 MICROSOFT NETWORKING VII 1-4 credits Prerequisite: 2600:240 or 242.
-Knowledge and skills necessary to analyze business requirements for a network infrastructure and design a network infrastructure that meets those requirements. - 270 INTRODUCTION TO NETWORK TECHNOLOGIES 2 credits Prerequisite: 2440:145.
+Laboratory.

+PERSONAL COMPUTER SERVICING 160 4 credits Prerequisite: 2600:100, 2440:145.
+Techniques for isolating and correcting faults in personal computers including the use of software diagnostic routines and electronic test equipment.

+Prerequisite: 2600:100.
+Mathematical principles of electronic switching for logic-based systems and examination of methods

+DIGITAL ELECTRONICS FOR TECHNICIANS

+MICROPROCESSOR SERVICE PRACTICUM Corequisite: 2600:160.
+Work experience in the repair of microprocessor-based equipment using failed or malfunctioning equipof switching syntheses.

+MICROPROCESSOR SERVICE 185 PRACTICUM SEMINAR

+Corequisite: 2600:180.
+Integrates on-the-job technical experience acquired in 2600:180 with the fundamental concepts and skills acquired through course work.

+240 MICROSOFT NETWORKING I 1-4 credits

+Corequisite: 2600:270 or permission.
+Provides students with the knowledge and skills necessary to perform post-installation and day-to-day administration tasks in a Microsoft Windows NT network.

+MICROSOFT NETWORKING II

+Corequisite: 2600:270 or permission.
+Provides students with the skills necessary to install, configure, customize, optimize, network, integrate, and troubleshoot Windows NT 4.0.

+MICROSOFT NETWORKING III 244 1-4 credits Prerequisite: 2600:240 or 242.
+Provides students with the knowledge and skills required to set up, configure, use, and support the TCP/IP protocol and Microsoft Internet Information Server.

+MICROSOFT NETWORKING IV 1-4 credits 246 Prerequisite: 2600:240 or 242.
+Install, configure, and administer

+Microsoft Windows 2000 Active Directory services.
+Implementing Group Policy and performing the Group Policy-related tasks required to centrally manage users and computers.

+MICROSOFT NETWORKING V

+Prerequisite: 2600:240 or 242.
+Knowledge and skills necessary to analyze business requirements and design a directory service architecture.

+MICROSOFT NETWORKING VI

+Prerequisite: 2600:240 or 242.
+Knowledge and skills necessary to analyze business requirements for security and design a security solution that meets those requirements.

+256 MICROSOFT NETWORKING VII 1-4 credits

+Prerequisite: 2600:240 or 242.
+Knowledge and skills necessary to analyze business requirements for a network infrastructure and design a network infrastructure that meets those require-

+- INTRODUCTION TO NETWORK TECHNOLOGIES 2 credits 270 Prerequisite: 2440:145.
 Provides students with an excellent foundation upon which to build their network training.
-Covers basic terms and concepts of computer networking.

-- 272 NOVELL NETWORKING I 1-4 credits Prerequisite: 2440:102 and 103, or 2440:145, or 2600:270, or equivalent.
-Provides students with the necessary knowledge and skills to perform competently in the role of network administrator or system manager. - 274 NOVELL NETWORKING II 1-4 credits Prerequisite: 2600:272.
-This course provides students with the knowledge and skills they need to design, configure and administer complex networks. - 276 NOVELL NETWORKING III 1-4 credits Prerequisite: 2600:274.
-Teaches network administrators, network designers and networking consultants the skills needed to design and implement hierarchical directories in LAN and WAN - 278 NOVELL NETWORKING IV 1-4 credits Prerequisite: 2600:274.
+Covers basic terms and concepts of computer networking. - NOVELL NETWORKING I 272 Prerequisite: 2440:102 and 103, or 2440:145, or 2600:270, or equivalent.
+Provides students with the necessary knowledge and skills to perform competently in the role of network administrator or system manager. - NOVELL NETWORKING II 274 1-4 credits Prerequisite: 2600:272.
+This course provides students with the knowledge and skills they need to design, configure and administer complex networks. - NOVELL NETWORKING III Prerequisite: 2600:274.
+Teaches network administrators, network designers and networking consultants the skills needed to design and implement hierarchical directories in LAN and WAN

+278 NOVELL NETWORKING IV

+Prerequisite: 2600:274.
 This course focuses on the prevention, diagnosis, and resolution of hardware-related problems network professionals encounter while working with the network.